zoedsoupe/anubis-mcp/priv/dev/ascii/README.md

-# ASCII Art Studio with Hermes MCP
+# ASCII Art Studio with Anubis MCP

 A Phoenix LiveView application that bridges interactive web experiences with programmatic MCP access, demonstrating how modern Elixir applications can serve multiple audiences through unified business logic.

 ## The Convergence of Web and AI

 How do you build an application that's equally accessible to humans through a rich UI and to AI assistants through structured APIs?
-The ASCII Art Studio explores this challenge by implementing a dual-interface architecture where Phoenix LiveView powers the human experience while Hermes MCP enables programmatic access.
+The ASCII Art Studio explores this challenge by implementing a dual-interface architecture where Phoenix LiveView powers the human experience while Anubis MCP enables programmatic access.

 ## Architecture Overview